michaellaszlo/cursor-maintenance/README.md

 The cursor maintainer is stateless.
 You can use it repeatedly without making a new one each time.

-If you have a formatting function called `formatter`, you can make a cursor-maintaining formatter out of it:
+Instantiate a cursor-maintaining formatter based on your plain formatter:

 ```
-cmFormatter = CursorMaintainer.augmentFormat(formatter);
+cmFormatter = CursorMaintainer.retrospective.augmentFormat(formatter);
 ```

 Use the cursor-maintaining formatter: